-The District received authorization for the issuance and sale of not more than \$15,000,000 of General Obligation Bonds at an election held on November 4, 2014, by an affirmative vote of 79.46% of the votes cast.
-A 55% vote in favor was required.
-The Proposition 39, Election of 2012, Series A & B General Obligation Bonds represent the first and second series to be issued under the 2012 authorization.
+The District received authorization for the issuance and sale of not more than an aggregate amount of \$30,000,000 of General Obligation Bonds at elections held on November 4, 2014 and November 6, 2018, by an affirmative vote greater than the required 55%.
+As of June 30, 2020, the District has issued \$17,090,000 of the authorized total of \$30,000,000 of the Bonds.

-Net proceeds of Proposition 39, Election of 2012, Series A & B General Obligation Bonds are authorized to be used for the acquisition, construction, furnishing and equipping of District facilities, and to pay certain costs of issuance associated therewith.
-Net proceeds of Proposition 39, Election of 2012, Series A & B General Obligation Bonds are authorized to be used to prepare for future growth and provide facilities that best serve the students and community, as specified in the projects list.
+Net proceeds of the Bonds are authorized to be used for the acquisition, construction, furnishing and equipping of District facilities, and to pay certain costs of issuance associated therewith.
+Net proceeds of the Bonds are authorized to be used to prepare for future growth and provide facilities that best serve the students and community, as specified in the projects list.